 Prevalent in cultures across the globe, embroidery has developed into one of the world’s most beloved crafts.
 Today, many contemporary creatives continue to carry out the age-old practice, making it a popular choice for experienced crafters and aspiring artisans alike.

 If you’re interested in mastering this ancient handcraft, our ultimate guide to embroidery has all of the information and resources you need to become an embroidery expert—beginning, of course, with the most basic question: what is embroidery?

 What is Embroidery?

 You're already familiar with embroidery—even if you had never realized it.
-Simply put, the definition of embroidery is the art of working ornamental designs onto fabric.
-This explanation, however, tends to oversimplify embroiderers' immense skills and the creative possibilities that are inherent in the craft.
+Simply put, the definition of embroidery is the art of applying decorative designs onto fabric using a needle.
+These motifs are traditionally rendered in thread and are composed of different kinds of stitches.

 How is Embroidery Used Today?

 Embroidery has experienced a resurgence over the past 10 years.
 Some, like author Rozsika Parker in her book The Subversive Stitch, say that its boost coincides with the Great Recession that happened in the late aughts.

 The desire to return to things that were handmade was bolstered by the economic downturn.
 DIYing what you couldn't afford was a major trend at this time—and it still exists today.
 But beyond the practicality of embroidering as decoration, individual artists create highly collectible works that people love to display in their homes.